rishitells/rishitells.github.io/content/blog/setting-up-gitlab-ci-with-jest/index.md

 description: "Configuring Jest Tests in GitLab CI"
 ---

+For teams doing continuous integration delivery of software projects, running unit/integration tests in automated pipelines becomes essential for ensuring correctness and quality of code.
+GitLab provides an easy-to-configure automated pipelines setup which we can utilise to run anything before deploying to environments.
+In this article, we'll setup automated tests and coverage reports for JavaScript projects using the [Jest testing framework](http://jestjs.io).

 ### 1. Add GitLab CI configuration file in the root

 In the root of your project, add `.gitlab-ci.yml` with the configuration below.